 Now add the back to finish the main body.

-To achieve correct proportions of the legs, we need to find the level of the ground first.
+To achieve correct proportions for the legs, we need to find the level of the ground first.
 Generally, a standing lion has one height of its torso between the belly and the ground, but I want to create a slightly crouching pose, so I placed the ground higher.

 Before we add the limbs, draw the hips in the back.